soundcheck's - audio@vise

 Let's talk a bit about amplifiers.
 I owned numerous devices.
 Commercial and DIY.
 Jeff Rowland, Anaview Abletec, Hypex, T-amps, SMSL and the list goes on and on.
 I tried many of those ebay Class-D modules.
 I tried all kind of power supplies (connex/hypex/linears, ...), I tried several full digital amps. and I compared these to even more amps owned by audiophile friends of mine.

-And finally I got hooked up to a Purifi Audio Eigentakt 1ET400A Stereo Eval1 amp integrated into a Ghent Audio case.
+And recently I got my hands on a Purifi Audio Eigentakt 1ET400A Stereo Eval1 amplifier. integrated into a Ghent Audio case.

-I am running this amp for more than a year by now.
+I am running this amp since 2021.
 Puh.
 What a journey.

 Gustard V18 vs. Allo Katana - a 2022 assessment